Please see below for a list of items you will need to know when you visit the Arlington County Fair.

 Rideshare / Drop-Off and Pick-Up Area

-There is a designated area along 2nd Street South in front of Thomas Jefferson Community Center for drop-off/pick-up only.
+There is a designated area along Old South Glebe Road and the corner of Second Street for drop-off/pick-up only.
 Vehicles who idle in this location for more than two minutes will be asked to move.

 The grounds are accessible.
 ADA parking spaces are available with an ADA tag in the main parking lot off 2nd St (in front of the community center).

 Below is information on just a few of the options for public transit to the Fair via ART and Metrobus.
 For more information on options available, please visit Car Free Diet.

 Columbia Pike – Ballston – Courthouse (Map & Timetable)